cuidok/oa-server/doc/subchapter/UserDesign.md

 ## Generate user token

-The system use JWT technology to generate user token, the function follows the steps below:
+The system uses JWT technology to generate user token, the function follows the steps below:

 1. Accept the user id.
 2. Check input parameters.